Table of Contents

 When you file a life insurance claim, you choose how you want to be paid the death benefit.
 Your options include:

-• A single lump sum: You can receive the entire death benefit in one payment.
+- A single lump sum: You can receive the entire proceeds in one payment.
 The insurer will send you a check or direct deposit the payment into your bank account.
 This is the quickest and simplest option.

-• Annuity payments: An annuity turns a large sum into future income payments.
-You could set up an annuity that creates income for the rest of your life.
+- Annuity payments: An annuity turns a large sum into future income payments.
+You could set up an annuity that creates income for the rest of your life, or for a set period.
 If that sounds appealing, you could use the life insurance death benefit to set up an annuity with the insurance company.

 The payout options depend on the insurer.
 Not all of these may be available, or there could be other life insurance settlement options.
 You'll see what's available when you fill out the claim paperwork.